mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 In order to do that, I needed to fork the project, clone it, compile it, make changes, install the pre-commit, push the changes, and open a PR.

 As a total beginner, that took my whole day to figure things out.
-But If I look at it now, I can say that I am more experienced, and that is easy peasy - lemon squeezy now.
+But If I look at it now, I can say that I am more experienced and that it is easy peasy - lemon squeezy.

 ---